 GGRA and Charitable Work

-Restaurants are a part of the fabric of San Francisco communities.
-Each year, restaurants and suppliers donate countless meals, products and services to charitable auctions for schools, churches and worthwhile causes.
-At any of San Francisco's many fundraising events, you've probably been treated to hors d'oeuvres donated by a caring, local restaurant.
-Restaurants also organize events themselves.
-The GGRA and restaurant community are passionate about supporting a variety of charitable causes throughout the Bay Area.
+Restaurants are a vital part of the fabric of San Francisco Bay Area communities.
+Each year, restaurants donate their time and countless meals, gift certificates, and services to charitable causes.
+At any of the Bay Area's many fundraising events, you've probably been treated to bites from local restaurants.
+Many restaurants have charitable programs supporting nonprofits and schools, dedicating a percentage of sales to a cause monthly.
+The industry also counts many leaders who serve on nonprofit boards.
+The GGRA and restaurant community are passionate working with the community to support charitable causes that enhance our communities.

 GGRA Sponsored events which contribute directly to charity.
 Some past beneficiaries include: